layereight/nfc-music-box/README.md

 # nfc-music-box

-This tutorial shows how to build a music box for kids based on Raspberry Pi and NFC tags.
+This tutorial shows how to build a music box (not only) for kids based on Raspberry Pi and NFC tags.
+If you have the impression that the how-to is unclear in certain parts or you're missing something, feel free to write an issue or simply create a pull request.
+Helping hands are highly appreciated.

 <!--ts-->
 * [Hardware](#hardware)